kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 #### Auto Continue -autoContinue
 The next media in the playlist will be played automatically once the previous media ended (default true)
 #### Recover On Error - recoverOnError
-The playlist manager is able to recover from errors once that flag is enabled, so it will continue to the next media whether the current meida is incorrect or it's url is broken. if auto continue is enabled it will be without uset intervention.
+The playlist manager is able to recover from errors once that flag is enabled, so it will continue to the next media whether the current meida is incorrect or it's url is broken. if auto continue is enabled it will be auto play without uset intervention.
 #### Count Down Options - countDownOptions
 The logic by which count down start event will be fired (default is 10 last sec for 10 sec after that the auto continue will be activated. if auto continue = false countdown is not activated.
 #### Use API Captions - useApiCaptions